veracode/veracode-pipeline-scan-results-to-sarif/Readme.md

 ### `finding-rule-level`

+**WARNING
+The 'finding-rule-level' input is deprecated and will be removed in a future release.
+It will be overwritten witten with 4:3:0
+This setting is not needed anymore as GitHub as introduced granular control over the severity of findings
+Please find more informarion here: https://github.blog/changelog/2021-07-19-codeql-code-scanning-new-severity-levels-for-security-alerts/#about-security-severity-levels**

 **Optional** The conversion rule from Veracode finding levels to Github levels.

 - **Veracode levels**: 5 = `Very High`, 4 = `High`, 3 = `Medium`, 2 = `Low`, 1 = `Very Low`, 0 = `informational`.